Book Back Cover: The Essential Elements One Must Know.

 Now we come to the heart of the back cover—the blurb.
 It’s perhaps the most important part of the back cover.
 The blurb explains the story or premise of the book, which piques the interest of the reader.

-Years later, people may remember covers of their favourite books, but hardly anyone remembers the blurb.
-Yet it is probably one of the essential factors in a reader making a buying decision.
+Years later, people may remember covers of their favorite books, but hardly anyone remembers the blurb.
+Yet, it is probably one of the essential factors in a reader making a buying decision.

 Your blurb should: